New Cumberland, Pennsylvania

-New Cumberland is a borough in easternmost Cumberland County, Pennsylvania, United States.
+New Cumberland is a borough in the easternmost region of Cumberland County, Pennsylvania, United States.
 New Cumberland was incorporated on March 21, 1831.
-The population was 7,277 at the 2010 census.
-The borough is noted for its historic downtown which includes landmarks like the historic West Shore Theater and the yearly Apple Festival, which gathers hundreds of vendors and thousands of visitors.
+The population was 7,507 at the 2020 census.
+The borough is noted for its historic downtown which includes landmarks like the historic West Shore Theater, Borough Park and the yearly Apple Festival, which gathers hundreds of vendors and thousands of visitors.

 New Cumberland is part of the Harrisburg–Carlisle metropolitan statistical area.

 Geography

 New Cumberland is located at 40°13′45″N 76°52′26″W (40.229140, -76.873992) and borders the western bank of the Susquehanna River in South Central Pennsylvania.
 It is bordered to the south by Yellow Breeches Creek, across which is York County and the Capital City Airport.
 To the west is Lower Allen Township, and to the north is the borough of Lemoyne.
 New Cumberland is situated along the southern edge of the Cumberland Valley.

-Interstate 83 follows the western border of the borough, with access from Exit 40B (Simpson Ferry Road).
+Interstate 83 follows part of the western border of the borough, with access from Exit 40B (Simpson Ferry Road).

+The William Black Homestead is located in New Cumberland and is listed on the National Register of Historic Places.

 According to the United States Census Bureau, the borough has a total area of 4.36 km2, of which 4.34 sqkm is land and 0.03 sqkm, or 0.62%, is water.